swstack/connected-wearables/README.md

 This mapping can be found in [humanapi_mapping.yml](https://github.com/swstack/connected-wearables/blob/master/src/cwear/bridge/humanapi_mapping.yml)

-An exmaple of how the mapping is done for blood_oxygen information is shown here:
+An example of how the mapping is done for blood_oxygen information is shown here:

 ```